sle-js/lib-System.Unit/README.md

 This package is is an xUnit inspired unit testing framework.

-Given that `SLE`'s idiomatic style is functional it is possible to create a unit testing framework which is significantly simpler than side-effect unit testing frameworks.
+Given that `sle`'s idiomatic style is functional it is possible to create a unit testing framework which is significantly simpler than side-effect unit testing frameworks.
 The reason for this is that, without code being able to throw any exceptions or impose any side-effects, it is possible to calculate the result of a unit test without that test sabotaging the other tests within the suite.